cheeriojs/cheerio/website/docs/basics/manipulation.md

 ## Replacing elements

-To replace an element with another element, you can use the `replaceWith()` method.
+To replace an element with another element, you can use the [`replaceWith()`](/docs/api/classes/Cheerio#replacewith) method.
 It takes a string or a Cheerio object as an argument and replaces the element with the given element.

 ```js
 // Replace an element with another element
 $('li').replaceWith('<li>Item</li>');
 ```

+Note that the `replaceWith()` method removes the element from the document and replaces it with the given element or HTML string.
+If you want to keep the element and modify its contents, you can use the `html()` or `text()` methods instead.

 ## Removing Elements

-To remove an element from a document, you can use the `remove()` method.
+To remove an element from a document, you can use the [`remove()`](/docs/api/classes/Cheerio#remove) method.
 It removes the element and all its children from the document.

 ```js
 // Remove an element from the document
 $('li').remove();
 ```

-Note that the `replaceWith()` method removes the element from the document and replaces it with the given element or HTML string.
-If you want to keep the element and modify its contents, you can use the `html()` or `text()` methods instead.

 ## Conclusion